 Cell-based therapies are associated with risks that need to be understood and quantified in order to develop treatments with an acceptable level of safety.

-Previous attempts to address the safety issue have employed suicide genes that are used to kill the cells with a specific drug.
+Previous attempts to address safety issues have employed suicide genes that are used to kill the cells with a specific drug.
 The suicide gene has to be reliably expressed or problems can develop:

 In order to obtain a reliable expression of the suicide gene, panCELLa links its expression to a cell division essential locus (CDEL), in this way, if the cell is proliferating, it will be forced to express the suicide gene as well, making it more susceptible and allowing the clinician greater control.
-The FailSafe Cell System is even more unescapable, as a homozygous link is created, with both alleles of the CDEL carrying a suicide gene.
+FailSafe® is even more unescapable, as a homozygous link is created, with both alleles of the CDEL carrying the safety switch.

-panCELLa’s exclusive FailSafe Cell System uses a suicide gene (HSV-TK) and an FDA-approved prodrug (Gancivlovir).
+panCELLa’s exclusive FailSafe® uses a suicide gene (HSV-TK) and an FDA-approved prodrug (Gancivlovir).

 An example of CDEL is the CDK1 locus.
 CDK1 (cyclin-dependent kinase 1) is a critical element of the cell cycle, unlike other members of the CDKs family, its function cannot be replaced by any other protein, and without CDK1 cells are unable to divide.

-Pluripotent stem cells engineered with the FailSafe Cell System are still capable of differentiation in a multitude of potential therapeutic cell types, showing that the FailSafe Cell System does not interfere with their properties.
+Pluripotent stem cells engineered with FailSafe® are still capable of differentiation in a multitude of potential therapeutic cell types, showing that FailSafe® does not interfere with their properties.

 With a suicide gene placed in a locus essential for cell-life, all the transplanted cells can be eliminated regardless of their proliferative status.
-The FailSafe Cell System ensures that cell-based therapies are safe for patients and enables practitioners to control the persistence of cells after transplantation
+FailSafe® ensures that cell-based therapies are safe for patients and enables practitioners to control the persistence of cells after transplantation

-A therapeutic batch of cells are considered FailSafe Cells if all of the cells have a functional suicide gene.
+A therapeutic batch of cells are considered FailSafe® if all of the cells have a functional safety switch.